bzimbler/Boaz-detectLM/README.md

 ## Scripts
 - ``test_sentence_detector.py``.
 Computes the log perplexity of an input text.
 - ``many_atomic_detections.py``.
-Evaluate the log perplexity of many sentences give a specific policy.
+Evaluate the log perplexity of many sentences given a specific policy.
 This script can be useful to characterize P-value function or to analyze the power of the pipeline against a mixture from a specific domain.
 - ``test_text_detect.py``.
 Apply the full testing pipeline to an input text file.
 This scripts loads "null data" and fit a function to evaluate P-values.
 To obtain reliable detection, the null data must be obtained under the same context policy of the test.
 - ``fit_pvalue_function.py``.
-Report on the histogram of simulated null log-perplexities and the dependency of the
-- log-perplexity in the sentence's length.
+Report on the histogram of simulated null log-perplexities and the dependency of the log-perplexity in the sentence's length.

 ## Example
 ``